What is county lines?

 We work hard so any child affected by county lines gets the support they need to escape a life of exploitation.
 We train police, social workers and other professionals so they can better respond to children and make them feel safe rather than criminalised.

 County lines operations are often hard to spot, but the signs are visible.
 We could all be in a position to stop it.

 You might notice a child has multiple mobiles, comes home with unexplained injuries or bruising, suddenly has new trainers they can't afford.
 These could all be indicators that a young person is in trouble.
 We encourage everyone to learn the signs of exploitation and how to report it if worried.

 Young people can and should live a life free of exploitation.
-Together we can help protect children from criminals and abusers so that they are free to live a childhood of optimism and hope.
+Together we can help them break free from their abusers and face their future with confidence.